tmacsweeney/assignments/README.md

 **Good Luck!**

-Well, that's all folks.
+Well, that's all.
 Again, if you have any question send an email to jdediego@fexco.com, fmuno@fexco.com or tmacsweeney@fexco.com